Independent training-cost research, read by teams pricing corporate training.Sponsor this site →

 Working a Realistic Cornerstone Quote

 That recurring licence is only the start.
-Add implementation as a one-time line: $15,000 to $50,000 covering HRIS integration (Workday, SAP, ADP, BambooHR), SSO setup, branding, course migration from a previous LMS, and admin training.
-Industry-comparison literature consistently flags implementation as the line buyers underestimate by 30 to 50 percent during initial scoping.
+Add implementation as a one-time line - a widely-cited but unverified industry estimate puts it around $15,000 to $50,000 covering HRIS integration (Workday, SAP, ADP, BambooHR), SSO setup, branding, course migration from a previous LMS, and admin training.
+Whatever the figure, implementation is the line buyers most often underestimate during initial scoping, so insist on a fixed-fee statement of work rather than a time-and-materials estimate.

 Add content.
-Cornerstone offers Content Anytime (their curated content library) as a separate seat-based add-on, typically priced at $5 to $15 per employee per year depending on tier.
+Cornerstone offers Content Anytime (its curated content library) as a separate seat-based add-on; on the G-Cloud framework it is filed at GBP 5.00 to 59.02 a user a year depending on tier, layered on top of the LMS licence.
 Or you bring your own content (SCORM/xAPI imports from existing libraries, custom-built courses, third-party content like LinkedIn Learning or Coursera for Business).
 The content economics matter: a 1,500-employee deployment that doesn’t licence Content Anytime needs a content strategy or your engagement metrics collapse in month 6.

 Layer in the indirect cost the rest of this site argues for.
-If your 1,500 employees average 13.7 formal learning hours per year (the ATD 2025 SOIR benchmark, see /benchmarks) at a loaded average salary of $120,000 ($58 per working hour), the indirect time-off-desk cost is 1,500 x 13.7 x $58 = $1.19 million.
+If your 1,500 employees average 16.7 formal learning hours per year (the ATD 2026 SOIR benchmark for 2025, see /benchmarks) at a loaded average salary of $120,000 ($58 per working hour), the indirect time-off-desk cost is 1,500 x 16.7 x $58 = $1.45 million.
 That dwarfs the entire Cornerstone direct stack.
 The Cornerstone licence is a small line in the true L&D budget, even though it’s the line your finance team scrutinises most.

 Negotiation Levers Reported in Procurement Guidance